 Terma is a leading supplier of ground system solutions to support satellite missions.
 Terma has worked with all system components and associated processes for managing, monitoring, and controlling satellites.

-After more than 25 years supplying Spacecraft Control Systems to customers, today Terma offers two product lines to suite different market needs.
+After more than 25 years supplying Spacecraft Control Systems to customers, today Terma offers two product lines to suit different market needs.

 GISTDA (Thailand) THEOS-1 Satellite